Narotam-Mishra/react-query-learning/ReadMe.txt

 # Sometimes we might want to perform a side effect when the query completes.
 For example - opening a modal, navigating to a different route or even displaying toast notifications.
 To cater to these scenarios react query let us specify 'success' and error callbacks as configuration or options to the use query hook.

 # React Query automatically injects the data that has been fetched or the error that was encountered into these callbacks.

+## Lec 12 - Data Transformation (3:34)

+# While fetching data sometimes we need to transform data into a format that the frontend component can consume, the backend have their own convention and frontend have a different convention.
+To help with such scenarios, react query provides a 'select' configuration option which we can specify on the 'useQuery' hook.

+# 'select' is a function which automatically receives API data as an argument.